 Of course, we'll all supposed to shut off the gas at the tanks before traveling, but I know that most people don't.
 If you don't have a refrigerator that can run on 12 volts, and you can't run the fridge on gas, you're going to be looking at melted ice cream when you get to your destination.

 For this reason, we encourage people to get a GasStop for each of their propane tanks.
 It's the only device on the market today that completely shuts off the gas if there's a major leak.
 (A "major" leak is basically an open gas line.
 You still need to check that you've turned off the stove and oven before every trip.)

 Sniff around.
 Do you smell propane gas inside the tank cover?
 It's pretty common to have minor leaks in this area.
 Double-check that the big green knobs are fully tightened.
 If that's not it, do a full soapy-water test on all the threaded brass connections to the regulator and also at the point where the propane hose has a crimped steel fitting (see yellow circle in the photo).
 If the hose has a leak at that crimped edge, replace the hose.
 You can't repair it.
-We offer a Propane Maintenance Kit that has everything you need (except a wrench) to replace two hoses, with instructions.

 - Inspect the hoses and replace them before they leak.
 Even if they pass the soapy water test, you should replace the hoses if they are beginning to show cracks in the rubber.
 I've seen many old propane hoses that are as stiff as concrete and showing surface cracking, and they're just dangerous leaks getting ready to happen.